 These orchids are absolutely beautiful but they also give off oxygen at night, cleaning the air and helping you breathe better!

 Some houseplants require minimal care and are easier to look after than those in the garden.
-Spider plants, cheese plants, dragon trees for example are fast-growing and plants and look great.
+Spider plants (Chlorophytum comosum), swiss cheese plants (Monstera deliciosa), dragon trees (Dracaena marginata) for example are fast-growing plants and look great.
 As long as they’re kept in a well-lit position and watered weekly, they’re quite happy.
+The ponytail palm mentioned above is also a great, easy-care option.

-Of course, houseplants add some wonderful fragrances to the home.
-Forget plug-in air fresheners and reed diffusers; try gardenia, jasmine and stephanotis that have some beautifully scented and showy flowers.
+Forget plug-in air fresheners and reed diffusers; for some beautifully scented and showy flowers try: